JamieDixon/jamiedixon.github.io/_posts/2014-02-21-Would-You-Say-Youre-Straight.markdown

 But that's exactly what happened.
 She fell in love with another human being and that human being is a woman.

-So she asked me "Would you say that you're straight?", and I faultered.
+So she asked me "Would you say that you're straight?", and I faltered.

-Did I faulter because I was holding something back?
+Did I falter because I was holding something back?
 Perhaps trying to craft my answer so not to reval too much?
 I don't think so.
 That's not how it felt for me.
 What I felt was a person asking me where they fit in to the world, and how I identify them in relation to myself.

 I recall a conversation during a group discussion in London about how – in the English language especially – we tend to identify ourselves with emotions and circumstances.
 We say: